By: Todd Kesterson of Kaufman Rossin and Alyssa R. Wan of Fowler White

 As Published In The Daily Business Review

-If you have questions regarding forming and operating charitable organizations or are considering making charitable gifts to an NIL collective or other organization, consider reaching out to professional advisors with expertise in tax law and accounting.
+The tax law in this area is complex and ever-evolving.
+If you have questions regarding forming and operating charitable organizations, dissolving or restructuring charitable organizations, or are considering making charitable gifts to an NIL collective or other organization, consider reaching out to professional advisors with expertise in tax law and accounting.

 Disclaimer: This article is for educational and informational purposes only and does not constitute tax or other legal advice.
 The tax law imposes strict requirements that must be satisfied in order to permit an income tax charitable deduction when a charitable gift is made, and also limitations in certain cases, all of which are outside the scope of this article.

 Todd Kesterson is a principal in the Miami office of Kaufman Rossin, one of the top CPA and advisory firms in the United States.
-He leads the firm’s family office services practice, with a focus on providing sophisticated accounting, tax, and business consulting services to high-net-worth individuals, family offices, and their closely held businesses.
-He can be reached at email@example.com and 305-646-6157.
+He leads the firm’s Family Office Services practice and Private Client Industry Group, with a focus on providing sophisticated accounting, tax, and business consulting services to high-net-worth individuals, family offices, and their closely held businesses and not-for-profits.
+He can be reached at email@example.com and 561-620-1725.

-Alyssa R. Wan is a shareholder in the Miami office of Fowler White Burnett.
-She practices in the tax and trust & estates groups and serves as a co-vice chair of the Florida Bar Charitable Planning and Exempt Organizations Committee (Real Property, Probate and Trust Law "RPPTL" Section).
-Wan can be reached at firstname.lastname@example.org and 305-789-9272.
+Alyssa R. Wan is a shareholder in the Miami office of Fowler White Burnett, P.A.
+She practices in the Tax and Trust & Estates groups and serves as a Co-Vice Chair of the Florida Bar Charitable Planning and Exempt Organizations Committee (Real Property, Probate and Trust Law Section).
+Alyssa can be reached at firstname.lastname@example.org and 305-789-9272.